Logs on Webscale

 - MySQL logs (if applicable)

 - Content Security Policy logs

 - Logs for all services that make up the operating system

-Webscale may also install the AWS CloudWatch agent.
+In some environments, Webscale may alternatively install the AWS CloudWatch agent.
 This agent sends important logs to AWS CloudWatch, a monitoring and log aggregation service provided by AWS.
-Not all logs are pushed to CloudWatch, but logs such as the webserver error/access logs, security event logs, and audit logs will be available through CloudWatch.
+Not all logs are pushed to CloudWatch, but logs such as the web server error/access logs, security event logs, and audit logs will be available through CloudWatch.
 If you are running Magento, Webscale can configure the Magento logs to also be sent to CloudWatch.
 If you are running a different application, you can work with Webscale to determine which logs must be kept for compliance purposes.